 Jefferson County Conservation District has been monitoring water quality in eastern Jefferson County since 1993.
-Watershed monitored include: Chimacum, Discovery Bay, Ludlow, and Hood Canal.
+Watersheds monitored include: Chimacum, Discovery Bay, Ludlow, and Hood Canal.
 JCCD also assists Jefferson County Public Works by monitoring groundwater at the county landfill.

 With the aid of volunteers, we also monitor juvenile salmon and other fish species.